docker/docs/engine/installation/linux/docker-ce/debian.md

 #### Upgrade Docker CE

-To upgrade Docker, first run `sudo apt-get update`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.
+To upgrade Docker CE, first run `sudo apt-get update`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.